Giuseppe Chiaravalloti: Judicial proceedings

-Together with his successor Agazio Loiero, Chiaravalloti has been involved in the Why Not investigation, then led by judge Luigi de Magistris, created to shed light on alleged wrongdoing in the management of public funds for the development of Calabria.
+Together with his successor Agazio Loiero, Chiaravalloti was involved in the Why Not investigation, then led by judge Luigi de Magistris, created to shed light on alleged wrongdoing in the management of public funds for the development of Calabria.
 Chiaravalloti was charged for the crime of abuse of office but in 2013 he was absolved definitively by the Court of Cassation for not having committed the fact.

+Death

+Chiaravalloti died on 6 January 2025, at the age of 90.